Detection likelihood of cluster-induced CMB polarization: Polarization induced by scattering in clusters

-The polarization direction in our arbitrary coordinate system is \be \alpha=\frac{1}{2}\tan^{-1}\left(\frac{2\beta_{x}\beta_{y}}{\beta_{x}^{2}-\beta_{y}^{2}}\right) \ee
+The polarization direction in our arbitrary coordinate system is \be \alpha=\frac{1}{2}\tan^{-1}\left(\frac{2\beta_{x}\beta_{y}}{\beta_{x}^{2}-\beta_{y}^{2}}\right) .\ee

-\subsubsection{The Thermal Polarization Component}
+\subsubsection{The thermal polarization component}

 As with the $\tau^{2}\beta_{t}$ component discussed above, double scattering off electrons moving with random thermal velocities can induce polarization that is proportional to $\tau^{2}\Theta$.
 The anisotropy introduced by single scattering is the thermal component of the SZ effect with temperature change $\Delta T_{t}$.
-Its dependence on frequency is quantified by the spectral function $f(x)$ as defined in Eq.~(\ref{f_x_def}).
-In particular, this spectral function changes sign at the crossover frequency $x_{0}=3.83$, consequently $Q$ and $U$ flip signs, and the polarization pattern {\it locally} rotates on the sky by $90^{\circ}$.
-Globally, this results in the polarization pattern changing from radial at $x<x_{0}$, to tangential at $x>x_{0}$ (\citealt{1999MNRAS.310..765S}).
-Actual numerical calculation of the effect for a given cluster configuration requires a 4D integration on the simulation box which we do not specify here and is described in \citet{2006MNRAS.368..511S}.
+Its dependence on frequency is quantified by the spectral function $f(x)$ as defined in Eq.~\ref{eq:f_x_def}.
+In particular, this spectral function changes signs at the crossover frequency $x_{0}=3.83$; consequently, $Q$ and $U$ flip signs, and the polarization pattern locally rotates on the sky by $90^{\circ}$.
+Globally, this results in the polarization pattern changing from radial at $x<x_{0}$ to tangential at $x>x_{0}$ (\citealt{1999MNRAS.310..765S}).
+The calculation of the effect follows Eqs.~\ref{eq:pol_kinematic} and~\ref{eq:temp_kinematic}, but with the latter replaced by an integral of the pressure, as appropriate for the thermal SZ effect induced by the first scattering.

-\subsection{Polarization of Anisotropic Incident Radiation}
+\subsection{Polarization of anisotropic incident radiation}

-The large scale anisotropy of the CMB includes a global quadrupole moment at the level of $\approx 15\;\mu K$, as measured by COBE, WMAP and \planck all-sky surveys (\citealt{refId02}, and references therein).
+The large-scale anisotropy of the CMB includes a global quadrupole moment at the level of $\approx 15\;\mu K$, as measured by the all-sky surveys COBE, WMAP, and \planck (\citealt{refId02}, and references therein).
 Knowing that the probability for generating polarization by scattering in clusters is a fraction $\sim\frac{\tau}{10}$ of the incident quadrupole, and that $\tau \sim 0.01$, we expect the resulting polarization signal to be $\approx$ 15 nK, tiny by all measures, including the currently projected high sensitivity levels.
-A recent study of the detectability prospects of this effect has concluded that this component could be marginally detected at $\sim 2\sigma$ confidence level from a joint analysis of polarization maps of 550 clusters (\citealt{2014PhRvD..90f3518H}).
+A study of the detectability prospects of this effect has concluded that this component could be marginally detected at a $\sim 2\sigma$ confidence level from a joint analysis of polarization maps of 550 clusters (\citealt{2014PhRvD..90f3518H}).
 It seems reasonable to expect that other cluster-induced CMB polarization signals and source confusion will likely degrade this projected detection level.

-\section{Detectability of the Polarization Signal}
+\section{Detectability of the polarization signal}